richardvenneman/appsignal-docs/source/metrics/custom.html.md

 The counter metric type stores a number value for a given time frame.
 These counter values are combined into a total count value for the display time frame resolution.
 This means that when viewing a graph with a minutely resolution it will combine the values of the given minute, and for the hourly resolution combines the values of per hour.

 Counters are good to use to track events.
-With a [gauge](#gauge) you can track how many of something (users, comments, etc.) there is at a certain time, but with events you can track how many events occurred at a specific time (users signing in, comments being made, etc.).
+With a [gauge](#gauge) you can track how many of something (users, comments, etc.) there is at a certain time, but with counters you can track how many events occurred at a specific time (users signing in, comments being made, etc.).

 When the helper is called multiple times, the total/sum of all calls is persisted.